 Anybody who’s anybody probably has a great teacher (or three) to thank for inspiring them.
 Teachers are an integral part of any society, but it’s only in the greatest of societies that they’re given the respect and admiration that they deserve.
 So let’s show our teachers how much they mean to us!
-National Teacher Day, celebrated during National Teacher Appreciation Week, is observed annually on May 2.
+National Teacher Day, celebrated during National Teacher Appreciation Week, is observed annually in May.
 How are you going to show your teachers they’re appreciated?